Noble, Oklahoma: Education

 The schools' athletic programs compete in Oklahoma's class 5A in most sports, including football, basketball, baseball, and golf.
 The wrestling team competes in class 4A.
-Frank Solomon is the head principal while Steve Barrett and Mike Barefoot serve as assistant principals.

-Noble High is also home to many clubs, programs and extra-curricular activities, such as a class 5A marching band under the direction of Fred Queen, or BotBall led by Cole, which earned the Rookie Team Award at GCER 2019.
+Noble High is also home to many clubs, programs and extra-curricular activities, such as a class 5A marching band.
 Over the decades since the district and High School grew to their modern size in the 1970s, various programs in newspaper, yearbook, vocal music, Student Council, FFA and others have held statewide office and been leaders in their fields.

 The Noble Public Schools Foundation Board for Academic Excellence has initiated a "50 for 50" campaign to raise $50,000 a year for endowment to benefit Noble students by funding teacher grants.
 As of June 2015 they have raised over $165,000.00.

 The Noble Public Schools' district is far larger in area than the boundary limits of the City of Noble proper, owing to the closure and consolidation of all the original small dependent schools in the 1940s-60s.
 This means that students come from the north half of Slaughterville as well as Noble and unincorporated areas, and even a strip of rural south Norman.
 Formally dating to only 1970, the Town of Slaughterville never carved out its own school district, and its residents' children attend either Noble, Lexington, or are home-schooled.